suzieh/suzieh.github.io/_projects/2_project.md

     Buffers for Mill City Ruins Park, Guthrie Theater, West River Road Path, and Stone Arch Bridge.
 Buffers for paths (West River Road and Stone Arch) are 800 meters in radius, so extend 800 meters from the path.
 Buffers for buildings (Guthrie Theater) and parks (Mill City Ruins) are 1000 meters in radius, extending 1000 meters from the outer most edges of these parks and buildings.
 </div>

+<p>&nbsp;</p>

 And, ta-da!
-We have an interactive tool for finding "walkable cities."
+We have made **an interactive tool for finding "walkable cities."**

 ___

-## Future Directions
+### Future Directions

-There are many improvements that could be made.
+There are many improvements that could be made to this tool for further exploration.

 First, hosting on a faster platform than the free version of Render would improve usability.